-A friend used his ancient bulldozer named Sherman to level and grade all the site, and china shards and other artifacts appeared.
-Soon after, each rainy day uncovered hundreds of white hotel dish shards, uncovered for the first time since the 1903 fire that destroyed the hotel.
+My family and I lived in a house on Wopsononock Mountain that we rented from 1972-1979.
+In 1979, we moved to the house we built with one house between them both.
+A friend used his bulldozer to level and grade all three backyards.
+Soon after, each rainy day uncovered hundreds of white hotel dish shards, disturbed for the first time since the 1903 fire that destroyed the hotel.

 The author also found one unbroken piece of hotel china, maybe used as a soap dish or a side dish in one of the dining rooms.